Erzhan004/Carsharing/README.md

 - Multer is used for handling file uploads for car images.
 - NewsAPI is used to fetch news articles based on the selected language.
 - bcrypt is used for password hashing.

+## Note on Multer Usage

+- **Multer Limitation**: The program relies on Multer for handling file uploads of car images.
+However, Multer cannot function properly if the application is not running locally due to its dependency on the local file system.

+## Steps to Run Locally

+1. **Clone the Repository**: Clone the repository containing the project code from GitHub.

+2. **Install Dependencies**: Navigate to the project directory and run `npm install` to install all project dependencies.

+3. **Start the Local Server**: Use the command `npm start` to start the local server.
+This will launch the Express.js backend, allowing you to access the application locally.

+4. **Access the Application**: Open your web browser and navigate to `http://localhost:3000` to access the application running on your local server.

+5. **Testing File Uploads**: Since Multer relies on the local file system, you can now test the file upload functionality by uploading car images through the application interface.

+## Acknowledgement
+- **Unawareness of Multer Limitation:** I sincerely apologize for not being aware of this limitation regarding Multer's functionality in non-local environments.
+This oversight on my part may have caused inconvenience during the development process.
+Moving forward, I will strive to better understand and account for such limitations to ensure smoother development and deployment processes in the future.
+Thank you for your understanding.